muppet9010/Factorio-Integration-Lua-Snippets/Biter Pet/Usage Details.md

 - Biters will tend to attack things and then happily chase on to further away targets.
 Until they reach the `combatMaxRange` and are called all the way back to you.
 Think out of control dog chasing wildlife in field.
 - The biters can't have their map color changed upon creating or via this script.
 They will appear whatever color the unit's prototype color is set, so could be changed by a mod in the data stage.
 - The bonus health is applied to the Pet Biters every processing cycle.
 This means that if the biter goes from full health to dead during a single processing cycle the bonus health will be lost.
+- The labels and health bar are offset from the biter's by approximately the right distance so you can still see their graphics.
+This is based on the configurable font size and a stand-in approximate value for the graphics size, as there is no way to check this directly.
+This does mean that the text may not be quite offset right in all cases or for some modded biters that don't keep a proportional sticker box (used for fire and slow stickers) to visual graphics.